Nanette Fabray: Early life

-Fabray was born Ruby Bernadette Nanette Theresa Fabares on October 27, 1920, in San Diego, California to Lily Agnes (McGovern), a housewife, and Raoul Bernard Fabares, a train conductor.
+Fabray was born Ruby Bernadette Nanette Theresa Fabares on October 27, 1920, in San Diego, California to Lily Agnes (née McGovern), a housewife, and Raoul Bernard Fabares, a train conductor.

 She used one of her middle names, Nanette, as her first name in honor of a beloved aunt from San Diego named Nanette.
 Throughout life, she often used the nickname Nan.
 Her family resided in Los Angeles, and Fabray's mother was instrumental in introducing her to show business as a child.
 At a young age, she studied tap dance with, among others, Bill "Bojangles" Robinson.
 She made her professional stage debut as Miss New Year's Eve 1923 at the Million Dollar Theater at the age of three.
 She spent much of her childhood appearing in vaudeville productions as a dancer and singer under the name Baby Nan.
 She appeared with stars such as Ben Turpin.

 Despite her mother's influence, Fabray was not interested in show business as a young girl.
 Consequently, as an adult she did not believe in pushing children into performing at a young age.
 However, because of her early dance training, Fabray considered herself to be primarily a tap dancer.
 Despite a persistent rumor, she was never a regular or recurring guest in the Our Gang series, but she did appear as an extra during a party scene.

 Fabray's parents divorced when she was nine, but they continued living together for financial reasons.
 During the Great Depression, her mother converted their home into a boarding house, which Fabray and her siblings helped to run, and her main job was ironing clothes.
 In her early teenage years, Fabray attended the Max Reinhardt School of the Theatre on a scholarship.
 She then attended Hollywood High School, participating in the drama program and graduating in 1939.
 She bested classmate Alexis Smith for the lead in the school play during her senior year.
 Fabray entered Los Angeles Junior College in the fall of 1939, but she did not fare well and withdrew a few months later.

 Fabray experienced difficulty in school because of an undiagnosed hearing impairment.
 She was later diagnosed with conductive hearing loss related to congenital, progressive otosclerosis in her twenties after an acting teacher encouraged her to have her hearing tested.
 Fabray said of the experience, "It was a revelation to me.
 All these years I had thought I was stupid, but in reality, I just had a hearing problem."